AustinWise/SmallestDotnetHelloWorlds/README.md

 # Smallest Dotnet Hello Worlds

 This repo contains several implementations of "Hello World" for different .NET platforms.
 The purpose this exercise is to see how th binary size differs.
+I wrote up my findings in [a blog post](https://www.awise.us/2021/06/05/smallest-dotnet.html).

 All experiments are done on Windows x64.
 For .NET 6, the reletive sizes are in about the same ballpark for Linux and macOS.